celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 celocli account:show $CELO_VALIDATOR_RG_ADDRESS
 ```

-Lock up Celo Gold balance from your `ReleaseGold` contracts to fulfill the staking requirements to register a Validator and Validator Group.
-The current requirement is 10,000 Celo Gold to register a Validator, and 10,000 Celo Gold _per member validator_ to register a Validator Group.
+Lock cGLD from your `ReleaseGold` contracts to fulfill the lock-up requirements to register a Validator and Validator Group.
+The current requirement is 10,000 cGLD to register a Validator, and 10,000 cGLD _per member validator_ to register a Validator Group.

 ```bash
 celocli releasegold:locked-gold --contract $CELO_VALIDATOR_GROUP_RG_ADDRESS --action lock --value 10000000000000000000000
 celocli releasegold:locked-gold --contract $CELO_VALIDATOR_RG_ADDRESS --action lock --value 10000000000000000000000
 ```

-Check that your Celo Gold was successfully locked with the following commands:
+Check that your cGLD was successfully locked with the following commands:

 ```bash
 # On your local machine